ahnyerkeester/reMarkbly-Random/README.md

 If you change the contents of `/home/root/customization/images/suspended` the script will detect the change and reindex the images automatically.

 Create your own images!
 They need to be 1404 x 1872 pngs and I used 229 ppi resolution.
 They don't have to be grayscale to work.
 I found the reMarkable logos here: `https://brandfetch.com/remarkable.com`

+**NOTE:** This repo comes with some default images.
+I did my best to research them to ensure they were not copyrighted.
+If you find or are the creator, please send a PR to this repo and I will either credit you or delete the image as you desire.

 ### Manual installation